Ensuring best practices for NuGet packages

 dotnet validate package local "mypackage.1.0.0.nupkg"

-I also made a tool to validate the content of a package.
-It validates package metadata and symbols.
-It reports errors on the console using a JSON format.
-Also, it returns a non-zero code when a package is not valid.
+I also created a tool to validate package content.
+It checks metadata and symbols, reports errors to the console in JSON format, and returns a non-zero exit code when a package is invalid.
 The source code is available on GitHub.

 dotnet tool update --global Meziantou.Framework.NuGetPackageValidation.Tool